tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 .. note ::

+    Here we use terms *deflationary* and *inflationary* in a technical protocol context.
-    Although Bitcoin is claimed to be deflationary, it is currently inflationary and is going to be non-inflationary after all 21 million coins have been mined.
+    Although Bitcoin is claimed to be deflationary, it is currently inflationary and is going to be "non-inflationary" after all 21 million coins have been mined.
     Bitcoin protocol does not burn, redirect or otherwise reduce supply on transfers.
+    Bitcoin might be deflationary as monetary policy wise, but it is not deflationary technically.

 Issues
 ------